jxxcarlson/MiniLatexTechOverview/introduction.md

 - Ilias van Peer
 - Luke Westby

-Evan suggested that I look at `elm/parser` tools.
+Evan suggested that I look at `elm/parser` tools for building a parser for another project.
-I did, and that is how this project was born.
-Evan also suggested that I render to `Html a` rather than to regular HTML This decision proved, like the use of `elm/parser` to be a very good one, and it is part of what make rendering so fast for MiniLatex.
+I did, and after a few weeks of study, I realized that I could attempt something much more ambitious: a parser for subset of LaTeX.
+That is how this project was born.
+Evan later suggested that I render to `Html a` rather than to regular HTML This change is part of what make rendering so very fast.

-In starting this project, I had never used parser combinators before, so going from the definition of the type of AST to a functioning parser was slow-going indeed.
+In starting this project, I had never used parser combinators before, so going from the definition of the type of the AST to a functioning parser was slow-going indeed.
-Ilias, whom I have never met, was unstinting in his generous and effective help.
-Thankyou, Ilias!
+Ilias, whom I have never met, other than through the Elm Slack, knows these things cold, and was unstinting in his generous help.

 As I made the transition from version
 0.18 to 0.19 of the Elm compiler, I encountered